timvisee/timvisee.com/content/blog/2019-07-08_fix-windows-terminals-use-linux-terminal/index.md

 Honestly, I find it kind of interesting, that almost every terminal on a Linux or macOS based system works flawlessly for any tooling with no configuration.
-However, on Windows, I don't see have this quality.
-And that for something that seems so simple: rendering monospaced text on a screen.
+However, on Windows, I don't see this quality, for something that seems so
+simple: rendering monospaced text on a screen.

 Let's hope the terminal situation on Windows improves.
 A lot has been getting better lately since WSL was introduced, and many more people started experiencing